dina-web-nrm/redmine-docker/README.md

 ## Gotcha

+For testing locally:
-For testing locally, remember to add `support.dina-web.net` to your /etc/hosts file...
+1. remember to add `support.dina-web.net` to your /etc/hosts file...
+2. if you are using a locally deployed mail-server ( https://github.com/DINA-Web/mail-docker  ) add `mail.dina-web.net` to your /etc/hosts file...